csuermann/node-red-contrib-virtual-smart-home/readme.md

 Example flows that illustrate the payload structure can be imported from the Node-RED import menu (Import > Examples > node-red-contrib-virtual-smart-home).
 They can also be found in the [examples](https://github.com/csuermann/node-red-contrib-virtual-smart-home/tree/master/examples) folder.

+## Share the Love!

+I dedicated endless hours to this project and really hope it adds value for you!
+Nothing is more rewarding to me than your feedback.
+So if you are a happy user, please
+- rate the 'virtual smart home' skill on the Alexa skill store
+- rate the 'virtual smart home' [Node-RED package](https://flows.nodered.org/node/node-red-contrib-virtual-smart-home)
+- mention this package in your next blog post / podcast / youtube
+- [donate](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PJ37WU5S4NZ2E&source=url) a few bucks to help cover the infrastructure costs.

+__THANK YOU!__

 ## Terms of Use

 This package comes without any warranty.
 Use it, enjoy it, but all at your own